banq/jivejdon/readme.md

 ``````

 The forumMessageService will delegate the responsibility to the aggregate root entity [ForumMessage](https://github.com/banq/jivejdon/blob/master/src/main/java/com/jdon/jivejdon/domain/model/ForumMessage.java),

-createReplyMessage() method will send a command to the addChild()  method of [ForumMessage](https://github.com/banq/jivejdon/blob/master/src/main/java/com/jdon/jivejdon/domain/model/ForumMessage.java) ,it is too a command handler of CQRS:
+The createReplyMessage() method of the forumMessageService will send a command to the addChild()  method of [ForumMessage](https://github.com/banq/jivejdon/blob/master/src/main/java/com/jdon/jivejdon/domain/model/ForumMessage.java) that is too a command handler of CQRS:

  ![avatar](./doc/builder.png)